aidstack/.github/profile/README.md

 ## Contact / Collaboration

 Open issues or pull requests in the relevant repositories.

 _If you work in a humanitarian or civic organization and want to explore collaboration, you can reach us via email: contact at aidstack dot org._

 ## License and Credits

 All repositories are open-source under the **MPL-2.0 License** unless otherwise noted.
-Design inspired by Swiss public-service clarity and the ethics of humanitarian neutrality.